FAQGURU/FAQGURU/topics/en/mongodb.md

 * https://www.tutorialspoint.com/mongodb/mongodb_interview_questions.htm

 [[↑] Back to top](#MongoDB)
 ### How can you isolate your cursors from intervening with the write operations?
-(Expert)

 You can use the `snapshot()` method on a cursor to isolate the operation for a very specific case. `snapshot()` traverses the index on the `_id` field and guarantees that the query will return each document no more than once.